 Questions about Ice Skating Sessions

 Some Ice Rinks also charge spectator fees, so it is wise to check ahead, even if you are not heading onto the ice.

 During Winter months (and while Dancing on Ice is on the TV) we highly recommend pre-booking your Ice Skating Session ticket well in advance.

-No. Many people take to the ice without any tuition.
-A lesson (even a short one), can give you some great safety and control tips that can make a visit to the ice rink more enjoyable though.
+A short lesson can give you some great safety and control tips that can make a visit to the ice rink more enjoyable though.

 Questions about using Tech Gadgets on the Ice:

 If you’d like to capture the moment, it is safest to ask your camera-person to step off the ice for their safety and that of other ice users.
-(Ice users shouldn’t answer phone calls or text on the ice either)
+(Ice users shouldn’t conduct phone/video calls or text on the ice either)

-Skaters are should not wear and/or use ear-phones of all kinds and music players while they are on the ice.
+Skaters must not wear and/or use ear-phones of any kind with or without music players while they are on the ice.